pure-js/local-microblogging-client/README.md

 # Local Microblogging Frontend Client

-Micro blog app, using HTML / CSS / TS and React.
-The App allow you to view your news feed, add new posts and delete posts.
-Posts are stored locally, without using a back-end.
+The App allows you to view your news feed, add new posts and delete posts.
+Posts are stored locally, without the use of back-end.
 The visual design is left to your discretion.
-CRUD implemenation with React;
+TLDR: React CRUD;

 ## Tech Stack

 - React
 - TypeScript
 - daisyUI & TailwindCSS
+- Dexie.js (indexedDB wrapper)
 - Storybook

 ## Contribution